LeWolfYT/localscope/README.md

 ## A footnote about Ticker/LDL Mode

 Currently, custom graphics are broken with this mode.
-This will be fixed soon.
+This will be fixed in the upcoming Worldwide Update.